docsforadobe/illustrator-scripting-guide/docs/jsobjref/ExportOptionsPNG24.rst

 ::

   // Exports current document to dest as a PNG24 file with specified options,
   // dest contains the full path including the file name,
   // saveAsHTML option creates an HTML version with the PNG file in an images folder

-    function exportFileToPNG24 (dest) {
+  function exportFileToPNG24(dest) {
-        if ( app.documents.length > 0 ) {
+    if (app.documents.length > 0) {
       var exportOptions = new ExportOptionsPNG24();
-            var type = ExportType.PNG24;
-            var fileSpec = new File(dest);

       exportOptions.antiAliasing = false;
       exportOptions.transparency = false;
       exportOptions.saveAsHTML = true;

-            app.activeDocument.exportFile( fileSpec, type, exportOptions );
+      var type = ExportType.PNG24;
+      var fileSpec = new File(dest);

+      app.activeDocument.exportFile(fileSpec, type, exportOptions);
     }
   }